adamculp/refactoring101/README.md

 How to use these files:
 -----------------------

-These files are best used by doing a diff-type side-by-side view of the previous and next versions.
-I have included a doc block in the head of each file that explains the changes, and in some cases why they were done.
+These files are best used by doing a diff-like side-by-side view of the previous and next versions.
+I have included a doc block in the head of each file to explains the changes, and in some cases why they were done.
+(Which also coincides with the book mentioned earlier.)
 However, it is best to look at the code itself to see what was done with each iteration.

 Enjoy!